 Table 1 - Account type characteristics

-There are two broad categories of non-person accounts that IAM practitioners should differentiate:
+There are two broad categories of non-human accounts that IAM practitioners should differentiate:

-accounts with interactive access to system functions that are not assigned to a specific individual, including administrative accounts with elevated privileges.
+accounts that have access to system functions but are not assigned to a specific individual, including administrative accounts with elevated privileges.

-Bot – sometimes called an Internet bot, short for ‘robot’ but referring to a software routine that performs automated tasks over the Internet or a web robot referring to an autonomous network application, or simply a ‘bot’ referring to an automated, typically repetitive, task used for a specific purpose.
+Bot – sometimes called an Internet bot, short for ‘robot’ but referring to a software routine that performs automated tasks over the Internet, a web robot referring to an autonomous network application, or simply a ‘bot’ referring to an automated, typically repetitive, task used for a specific purpose.

 Identity – defining attributes for a human user that may vary across domains, e.g., a user’s digital identity will have a different definition in a work environment as opposed to the user’s bank.
 A device identifier is sometimes referred to as its identity.

 CIA Triad - the fundamental Information security concepts of risk classification of resources from the perspectives of Confidentiality, Integrity, and Availability.

-Non-Person account – any account not specifically assigned to a person, such as accounts used for devices, services, and servers.
+Non-human/person account – any account not used by a person, including accounts used for devices, services, and servers.

 Server account – an account established with access rights to a specific server operation; this includes service accounts used by a computer application to access another application or service or an account used for a device connection.
 Note: these accounts are username accounts typically secure via a password.

-System account – a generic term for a privileged account that has extensive permissions to system-level functions, typically used to install new applications, perform system updates, or make configuration changes.
+System account – a generic term for a privileged account that has extensive permissions that enable system configuration changes.

 Non-human Access Control

-A significant concern for the IAM practitioner is how to manage access control to/from devices and services that are not used interactively by humans.
-This includes access control for the bots that are increasingly being used for automated processes.
+A significant concern for the IAM practitioner is how to manage access control to and from devices, particularly with services not used interactively by humans.
+This includes bots that are increasingly being used for automated processes.